-On September 8, Henry Hull Jr., former secretary-treasurer of Brotherhood of Maintenance of Way Employees Division Lodge 654, a Teamsters affiliate, was sentenced in U.S. District Court for the Western District of Tennessee to one year of home confinement with electronic monitoring and three years of probation for embezzling funds from the Southaven, Miss.
-(Memphis-area) union.
-He also was ordered to pay a fine of $1,500 and an assessment of $100.
-Hull had pleaded guilty in June after being indicted in January for theft in the amount of $8,240.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On January 8, Robert Mays, former financial secretary of United Steelworkers Local 561, was sentenced in U.S. District Court for the Southern District of Ohio to three years of probation and 208 hours of community service for embezzling $24,833 in funds from the union, currently based in Lancaster, Ohio.
+He also was ordered to make full restitution.
+Mays had pleaded guilty in September after being indicted in July.
+The actions follow an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On September 17, Jeanine Breaux, former secretary-bookkeeper for United Brotherhood of Carpenters and Joiners Local 1846, was sentenced in U.S. District Court for the Eastern District of Louisiana to three years of probation, and ordered to pay $82,414 in restitution and a $100 assessment, for embezzling funds from the Metairie-based union.
-She had pleaded guilty in March after being charged in February.
+On January 7, Jonathan Smith, former financial secretary of United Brotherhood of Carpenters and Joiners Local 2247, was sentenced in U.S. District Court for the District of Alaska to four months in halfway house for embezzling $41,770 from the Juneau union.
+He also was ordered to serve five years of probation and perform 250 hours of community service, and pay full restitution.
+Smith had pleaded guilty in August after being indicted in April.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.